AlexanderBabel/maubot/README.md

+# IMPORTANT

+This project has been moved!
+It is now available here: [AlexanderBabel/custom-images](https://github.com/AlexanderBabel/custom-images)

 # maubot

 This repository contains a customized version of [dock.mau.dev/maubot/maubot](https://mau.dev/maubot/maubot/container_registry) ([Gitlab](https://mau.dev/maubot/maubot/-/tree/master)).
 This image contains an extra pip package compared to the upstream version.